sytnikov/css-project/README.md

     adjacent (if you want to change the style of one next element: #id + element), general (if you want to change the style of all next elements: #id ~ element) sibling selector

+  3. Typography

+  - Font properties: font-size (1 rem = 16px = 100%), font-weight (400 - normal), font-style, font-family
+  - How to use Goole font
+  -